 A decade after the rise and fall of the Segway, and the expansion of the Razor electric scooters, seemingly nobody is seeing the potential of electric scooters for adults yet.

 However, several models of lightweight, portable, foldable electric kick scooters, powered by lithium batteries, with BLDC hub motors integrated into one or both of their wheels, start to become available on the market.

-They are mostly a novel concept for people, and while initial sales numbers look promising, nobody still has even the slighteset clue of what’s about to happen next.
+Scooters are mostly a novel concept for people, and while initial sales numbers look promising, nobody still has even the slightest clue of what’s about to happen next.